 That’s a 30,000 foot view of Damien Newman’s process of design.
-It may be crude, but it’s absolutely clear: the unknown heading into Research leads to the sparks of Concepts and culminates with the clarity and details of Design.
+It may be crude, but it’s absolutely clear: the unknown heading into Research leads to the sparks of Ideation and culminates with the clarity and details of Design.

 While being a universal axiom of both art and design—we all start in a fog as we attempt to narrow down to any clear form of visual or behavioral communication—what it doesn’t begin to touch upon are the moving parts found within the various methods that we must employ in order to participate within & contribute to a product development team.

 I’ve been thinking about the evolution of my own creative method for a while now, as I’ve moved from personal expression to participating within and creating Design methodologies for both start-up & large organizations over a 20+ year-long career.
 So if you’re inclined to join me on this journey, be warned up-front: I’m going to start at the beginning and that goes way back.

 Before, during and after art school, I was a “drawer” on most days, and an illustrator when things got fancy.
 As a drawer, I’d go directly to pad with either pencil or rapidograph, often to remove cognitive processing altogether with blind contour drawings—my portfolio for art school was filled with them.
 The subject matter was mine to define, and I finished when I felt it was complete.

 As I became more serious, I’d spend time understanding the subject matter, find inspiration, and prep in a number of ways—taking photographs, sketching, cutting images out of magazines, you name it.
 If the illustration was for a class or a client, I’d spend time up front to understand the concept I was attempting to illustrate.
 My creative process evolved to include other people’s input for the first time.